thoughtbot/ios-on-rails/book/iOS/posting_an_event.md

 # Posting an Event With NSURLSession

-Our `HUMRailsClient` is already all set up to use the appropriate headers that we need for POST to events.
-Namely, the token we receive back from POST to users.
-So, we simply need to define a new method for making a POST to events request.
+Our `HUMRailsClient` is already all set up to use the appropriate headers that we need for POST to events: namely, the token we receive back from POST to users.
+So we simply need to define a new method for making a POST to events request.

 ### Declaring a Task for Making Requests

 The completion block we'll use for our create event method should return an event ID and an error.
-If our request is successful, the API will return the event ID for the event it created.
-If our request fails, we'll return the error instead.
+If our request is successful, the API will return the event ID for the event it created and a nil error.
+If our request fails, we'll return a nil event ID and the error.

 Typedef this new type of event completion block: